Study Advisory Committee

 Study Advisory Plans

-The courses a student takes should be designed to prepare him or her to pursue research or work in area of mathematics or in a chosen area of application.
-A study advisory plan (SAP) is a document where students propose the written exams and/or coursework they plan to take in order meet the degree requirements.
-The Study Advisory Plan is a "plan" which can be changed as the student progresses in study.
-SAPs are always subject to the approval of the AMSC Graduate Committee.
+The courses a student takes should be designed to prepare them to pursue research or work in an area of mathematics or in a chosen area of application.
+A Study Advisory Plan (SAP) is a document where students propose the written exams and/or coursework they plan to take to meet the degree requirements.
+The SAP can be updated as the student progresses and is always subject to approval by the AMSC Graduate Committee.